Did you get in a car crash?

 Our “Crash Course”

-We satisfy the 4-hour 3-in-3 course by doing three of our standard 90-minute lessons.
+We satisfy the 4-hour 3-in-3 course by doing three specialized 90-minute lessons.
 This adds up to 4.5 hours of instruction.
-We figure we’ll spend a good 10-20 minutes at the beginning of your first lesson just discussing your crashes.
+During the first lesson, we’ll spend some time discussing and analyzing your crashes.
 Between that and an on-the-road driving evaluation, we will determine what areas you need to improve.
 Most of the next two lessons will be spent working on whatever those areas for improvement are.
-And at the end of the third lesson, we’ll spend another 10 minutes or so reviewing with you.
+From there, we’ll work on those improvements, and we’ll also make sure you have all of the required skills to pass your extended road test.
+At the end of the third lesson, we’ll spend another 10 minutes or so reviewing with you.
 Net result, we’re spending 4 hours on the road over the course of three lessons.
 After that, we might suggest additional practice, or even additional lessons if needed.
 Our goal is to fully prepare you for both safe driving on the road, and to pass that “extended road test” that the State requires.

 Ready to start?
 Check our Pricing and Packages page for more information!